Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 What does a mobile card terminal for a market stall in Switzerland cost?

-Depending on the provider and model, you pay a one-off purchase price of CHF 39–200 or a monthly rental fee of CHF 9–30.
-In addition, transaction fees typically amount to 1.3–2.5 % per payment.
-For many providers, there are no additional monthly fixed costs.
+Depending on the provider and model, you pay a one-off purchase price of EUR 39–200 or a monthly rental of EUR 9–30.
+In addition, there are transaction fees of typically 1.3–2.5 % per payment.
+With many providers, there are no additional monthly fixed costs.

 View detailed response